 My biggest priority was cost.
 I’m not adverse to spending money on camera gear that’s going to last me a long time and get used a lot.
 However, a travel tripod, by design and intent, is light weight and as a consequence less rigid than a full size one.
 Consequently, I had no intention of making this my daily use tripod and as a result paying Gitzo or Really Right Stuff prices.

 Second on my list is leg material.
 I’ve used both aluminium and carbon fiber tripods over the years, and in my experience, carbon fiber is vastly superior.
-Compared to aluminium it’s lighter or equal or better strength and more rigid.
+Compared to aluminium it’s lighter with equal or better strength and more rigidity.

 Perhaps more importantly to me, is that its thermal conductivity is lower.
 That means it’s much easier to handle in the cold or in the heat without either freezing your hands or burning them.

 Third up is twist locks.
 I have a couple of reasons for wanting this.
 First, my previous experience with flip locks is that they’re finicky and something of a maintenance hassle.
 With twist locks, I never have to worry about adjusting them, and short of them being flat out broken have never had one slip when tightened down.

 The second reason I wanted twist locks was to maintain a consistent mode of operation with the rest of my camera supports.
 My Gitzo uses twist locks, as does my Oben monopod.
 Keeping everything twist means I don’t ever end up fumbling with the locks because they’re different.

 Forth and fifth on the list are the collapse and extended lengths.
 Normally with a tripod I want a set of legs that extend to be longer than I am tall.
 The reason being that frequently in landscape and wildlife situations, I’m shooting for uneven terrain and I want the legs to take up the slope while letting me keep the camera at eye level.